Use the Microsoft Azure Import/Export service to transfer data to Azure Storage

 When you ship drives to Azure, you pay the shipping cost to the shipping carrier.
 When Microsoft returns the drives to you, the shipping cost is charged to the carrier account which you provided at the time of job creation.

-There are no transaction costs when importing data into Azure Storage.
+There are no transaction costs in addition to standard storage transaction costs when importing data into Azure Storage.
 The standard egress charges are applicable when data is exported from Blob storage.
 For more details on transaction costs, see Data transfer pricing.

 How to import data into Azure File Storage using internal SATA HDDs and SSDs?